Direthoughts/LemonPressStyleGuide/index.md

 * The most important thing is consistency.
 Pick a rule and stick to it.
 * Use the Oxford comma.
 It removes ambiguity.
 Do not, however, insert it into names for things if not there in the first place.
-    - DO: At the dinner party I will serve: quinoa, organic barley wine, and dessicated salmon.
+    - DO: At the dinner party I will serve: quinoa, organic barley wine, and desiccated salmon.
     - DO: My parents, Koen Lamberts, and Malcolm Grant came to my graduation.
     - DO: The Department of Culture, Media and Sport
-    - DON’T: At the dinner party I will serve: quinoa, organic barley wine and dessicated salmon.
+    - DON’T: At the dinner party I will serve: quinoa, organic barley wine and desiccated salmon.
     - DON’T: My parents, Koen Lamberts and Malcolm Grant came to my graduation.
         - This would suggest Koen and Malcolm are your parents.
     - DON'T: The Department of Culture, Media, and Sport